xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 **Update**
+**May 16, 2022** Work as Research Intern in Salesforce Research.

+**OCT 9, 2021** Give a talk on Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention in Explainable Graph-Based Machine Learning Workshop in AKBC-21

-** OCT 9, 2021** Give a talk on Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention in Explainable Graph-Based Machine Learning Workshop in AKBC-21
+**OCT 9, 2021** Give a talk on Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention in Explainable Graph-Based Machine Learning Workshop in AKBC-21

 **SPT 10, 2021** Acceptance of my Paper: _Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention_ by the Explainable Graph-Based Machine Learning Workshop in AKBC-21